 The plaintiff, Cecilia Sanchez, worked as a card dealer in a casino owned by Caesar’s Entertainment, Inc. She slipped and fell on a metal ramp at the casino, injuring her back and hip.
 Caesar’s paid her indemnity benefits for five months.

 Ms. Sanchez filed a disputed claim for compensation, seeking indemnity benefits, reasonable and necessary medical treatment, penalties, and attorney fees.
 She also filed a motion opposing an independent medical examination (IME), explaining that there was no dispute between her choice of physician and Caesar’s choice of physician.

-Caesar’s filed a memo supporting the IME, and it filed an answer that denied Ms. Sanchez was temporarily or permanently disabled, denied that she sustained any loss of wage-earning capacity, and sought a credit for any wages earned or capable of being earned by Ms. Sanchez.
-Ms. Sanchez filed an amended disputed claim for compensation, and Caesar’s filed an answer, incorporating all answers and defenses in the original answer.
+Caesar’s filed a memo supporting the IME, and it presented an answer that denied Ms. Sanchez was temporarily or permanently disabled, denied that she sustained any loss of wage-earning capacity, and sought credit for any wages earned or capable of being earned by Ms. Sanchez.
+Ms. Sanchez filed an amended disputed claim for compensation, and Caesar’s filed an answer, incorporating all answers and defenses in the original response.

 A trial on the merits addressed the issues of whether Ms. Sanchez was entitled to indemnity benefits following the period Caesar’s stopped paying, and whether she was entitled to lumbar epidural steroid injections (LESI).

 Ms. Sanchez testified that after the accident, she visited her family doctor, and while she continued to work at the casino, she was in constant pain from her injuries.
 After seeing the doctor for the independent medical examination, Ms. Sanchez stated her benefits stopped, and she was unable to work anywhere because of her pain.